tiberiuslazarus/EasyAutoSimC/README.md

   * ~~to compare talent sets as well as gear~~ -- Done
   * Player skill level
   * Modify food and potions.
 Possibly in the same vein as talents with ability to sim multiple/all?
+  * Option to calculate stat weights and/or plots for top simming gear sets
 * GUI of some sort